 Peller Estates Winery

 One of the bigger wineries that I love to visit is Peller Estates Winery.
 Located in Niagara-On-The-Lake, this is a common stop on winery tours and can be quite busy.
 Still, there are lots of reasons to visit.
 There is plenty of room to roam the property and see the facilities in which the wine is made.
-Add-ons like chef Jason Parsons’ fun creations like ice wine marshmallows for roasting help make this one of my favourite stops.
+Add-ons like chef Jason Parsons’ fun creations like ice wine marshmallows for roasting help make this one of my regular stops.

 Back 10 Cellars

 I discovered Back 10 Cellars at a wine festival and immediately fell in love with their wines.
 As the owner of the small 10-acre vineyard stood in the small booth and explained his techniques to the crowd, his enthusiasm for his wine was infectious.
 Back 10 Cellars’ wines are not available at the LCBO making this a definite stop to try something you may not find closer to home.
-My favourite indulgence is the 2015 Smitten Sparkling.
+My indulgence is the 2015 Smitten Sparkling.